 (d) Columbus called the island he first reached San Salvador.

 The verb here is called, its object is the island he first reached and the object complement is San Salvador.
 The complement is linked to called in the sense that omitting it would leave a grammatically incomplete sentence.
 This is because the verb CALL in its naming sense always needs a subject, object and object complement, in the same way that some verbs always need an object (see 8.
 Object-Dropping Errors) and some, like PUT, always need an adverbial after their object.
 For other verbs that need or allow an object complement, see 92.
 Complement-Showing “As”.

 In (d), the object complement is a noun phrase.
 However, adjectives are just as possible:

 (e) Columbus considered the Caribbean islands extremely beautiful.

 Now we have a sentence that looks once again like (a).
-It is correct, however, because its verb CONSIDER needs an object complement.
-This is not a property of HAVE in sentence (a); it cannot make Portuguese an object complement with a resultant need to follow its noun.
+It is correct, however, because its verb considered needs an object complement.
+This is not a property of has in sentence (a); it cannot make Portuguese an object complement with a resultant need to follow its noun.
 Could it be that the error in (a) has been caused by the writer incorrectly believing that HAVE requires an object complement in the way that CONSIDER does?

 BEGINNING AN ADJECTIVE PHRASE